RoboJackets/membership-agreement/agreement.md

 must be worn during times when the noise level is especially high or prolonged.
 5. Sandals or other open toe shoes are not allowed on the work floor of the shop at any time.
 You may wear sandals while working in the offices and on a reasonable path from the door to the offices only.
-6. Flammables must be in sealed, correctly labeled containers, and inside a marked flammables cabinet.
+6. Flammables must be in sealed, correctly labeled containers inside a marked flammables cabinet.
 Containers capable of holding more than 1 gallon of fuel must be stored in the flammables out-building when not being used to fill a vehicle.
 Leaking flammables (e.g., from vehicle fuel systems) must be corrected immediately upon detection.
 Appropriate fire extinguishers must be immediately available whenever flammables are being handled.
 At least one other person must